n1tehawk/papertiger/Readme.txt

 - this means synchronizing PDF text with the full text archive may be required
 - develop towards a single point of control: tigerserver, which may speak multiple protocols, e.g. via plugins
 - however, use standard methods of storing data (e.g. full text search components), normalized database schema in order to allow programs/tools that don't speak the protocols mentioned above to get data easily
 - these 2 principles clash; the code will need to stabilize until it is wise to directly try to access e.g. the databsse.
-Even then, breaking changes cannot and will not be avoided (if e.g. cleanness of design would be compromised)
+Even then, breaking changes will not be avoided if e.g. cleanness of design would be compromised

 Installation instructions: